clvrai/awesome-rl-envs/README.md

       <td width='50%'> <a href='https://github.com/google-research/robodesk'>RoboDesk</a>
         <ul>
           <li>
-            Multi-rask RL benchmark that comes with tasks from easy to hard, with dense and sparse rewards.
+            Multi-task RL benchmark that comes with tasks from easy to hard, with dense and sparse rewards.
           </li>
           <li>